 If you choose distillery, see Using Distillery.

-- We say easy configuration here because some customers often get confused about the difference between prod.exs, releases.exs, and runtime.exs.
+We say easy configuration here because some customers get confused about the difference between prod.exs and releases.exs.
 Distillery can be even more confusing with its

 How do I switch to mix mode?¶

 Mix mode is sort of the default, but we automatically detect and switch you to distillery mode if you have a

 rel/config.exs file so one option is to delete that file.

 We also automatically detect and switch you to Elixir releases mode if you have a

 config/releases.exs file so also be sure that file is deleted.

 If you don’t want to delete those files, you can manually force mix mode by specifying the mix buildpack.
 Create a